 Additionally, students must attain a level of Intermediate High, or above, on the OPIC (Oral Proficiency Interview Computerized.)

 French faculty lead January Interim courses in Paris and Morocco.
 St. Olaf is affiliated closely with semester and year-long study programs in France (Rennes and Paris) and Sénégal (Dakar).
 Eligible students should contact the program advisor for current information.
 French program faculty also participate in the Foreign Languages Across the Curriculum Program, collaborating with faculty in other departments to offer students the opportunity to use their foreign language skills in selected courses in other departments.

 Students expand their developing language skills by continuing to listen, speak, read and write on topics familiar to them.
 They continue their study of social and cultural notions inherent in the daily life of peoples in diverse Francophone communities and learn to think critically and make interdisciplinary connections and informed cross-cultural comparisons.
-Prerequisite: French 111 or placement.
+Prerequisite: FREN 111 or placement.
 Offered each semester.

 Students explore a particular period or century through examination of selected literary and non-literary works within their socio-historical and cultural contexts.
-Coursework includes discussion, analysis and interpretation of representative works.
+Coursework includes discussion, analysis, and interpretation of representative works.
 Sample topics: "19th-Century French Literature," "La Belle Epoque," and "20th-Century French Literature."
 May be repeated if period is different.
 Taught in French.
 Prerequisite: minimum of one 250-level course (two recommended).